petergeorge649/US-Income-Distribution/README.md

 8.Race
 White, Asian-Pac-Islander, Amer-Indian-Eskimo, Other, Black.

-9.Sex, the sex variable was also important in the study, as it provided results that was managed to inform the objectives.
+9. Sex, the sex variable was also important in the study, as it provided results that was managed to inform the objectives.
 The data set from kaggle revealed women are paid less than men.
 To dig in details the data set was enhanced to see is what in happening curently when it comes to gender income gap.
 The data provided income information about male and female in all USA states.
 This also confirmed the results of the firts data set that women are paid less than men in all USA states.
 For example [source](https://blog.dol.gov/2021/03/19/5-facts-about-the-state-of-the-gender-pay-gap#:~:text=Women%20earn%2082%20cents%20for,for%20many%20women%20of%20color) Bureau of Labor Statistics data, in 2020 revealed that women’s yearly earnings were 82.3% of men’s, and the interval is very high when compared to women of color .

 10.Capital-gain
 continuous.